JarbasAl/LILACS/lilacs/blog/1-LILACS-knowledge.md

         data = r.json()
         return data["results"]

-Or we can import its [ontology](https://wiki.dbpedia.org/downloads-2016-10) directly
+There is a SPARQL [endpoint](http://dbpedia.org/snorql/) we can query, or we can import its [ontology](https://wiki.dbpedia.org/downloads-2016-10) directly

 # ConceptNet